esandez93/game-tournament/README.md

 ### TODOs
 - Match creation:
     * Set wins and losses by character (Stepper ?)
 [VERY IMPORTANT]
+    * Create a search input when selecting user
     * Allow remove selected character
     * Tooltip with character info
     * Cancel creation and dismiss changes (with alert)